bala92x/freeCodeCamp/client/src/pages/guide/english/javascript/es6/let-and-const/index.md

 a = 60; // shows error.
 You cannot change the value of const. const b = "Constant variable";
-b = "Assigning new value"; // shows error.
+b = "Assigning new value"; // shows error. const c; // shows error.
+You must always declare a const with an initial value.
 ```

 Consider another example.